nomelif/GatherYourParty/Songs and sound effects.md

 Hub (door & scroll), loop: More wind chimes: https://freesound.org/people/giddster/sounds/437335/

 In the background of warning scene / when the door opens: Mysterious sound: https://opengameart.org/content/mysterious-sound

-For the fight when damaging the monster: Monster sounds: https://opengameart.org/content/monster-sound-effects-pack

 Fight, warnings / pre-fight: More monster sounds: https://opengameart.org/content/monster-sound-effects-2